-6.1 Improve the quality, range and accessibility of services and facilities (e.g. health, transport, education, training, leisure opportunities and community activities); and ensure all groups thrive in safe environments and decent, affordable homes + Criteria promote the creation of safe environments.
++ Criteria promote the creation of safe environments.
 This objective is also met by other policy.
-1 A general policy may produce mixed effects as implementers of the policy may not be sure what it means. - If no policy is in place to deliver quality environments in Fenland, it may result in unsafe environments.
-6.2 Create and enhance multifunctional open space that is accessible, links with a high quality green infrastructure network and improves opportunities for people to access and appreciate wildlife and wild places + Criteria promote the creation of multifunctional open space that is accessible.
+1 A general policy may produce mixed effects as implementers of the policy may not be sure what it means. - If no policy is in place to deliver quality environments in Fenland, it may result in unsafe environments. + Criteria promote the creation of multifunctional open space that is accessible.
 Also see other policies in the plan.
 1 A general policy may produce mixed effects as implementers of the policy may not be sure what it means. - If no policy is in place to deliver quality environments in Fenland, the opportunity to provide open space as part of housing development may be missed.
-6.3 Redress inequalities related to age, gender, disability, race, faith, location and income 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies SA OBJECTIVE 7: ECO NOMIC 7.1 Help people gain access to a range of employment and training opportunities 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies 7.2 Support investment in people, places, communications and other infrastructure to improve the efficiency, competitiveness, vitality and adaptability of the 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies local economy 5-10 years hence, beyond the lifetime of the
+0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies NOMIC CACTIVITY 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies + 0 0 0 0 + Criteria promote the creation of multifunctional open space that is accessible.
+Also see other policies in the plan.
+N/A - see other policies N/A - see other policies N/A - see other policies environments.
+This objective is also met by other policy. + Criteria promote the creation of multifunctional open space that is accessible.
+Also see other policies in the plan.
+0 N/A - see other policies 0 environments.
+This objective is also met by other policy.
+Criteria promote the creation of multifunctional open space that is accessible.
+Also see other policies in the plan.
+N/A - see other policies N/A - see other policies environments.
+This objective is also met by other policy.
+Criteria promote the creation of multifunctional open space that is accessible.
+Also see other policies in the plan.
+N/A - see other policies O N/A - see other policies O